adembudak/vim-doctor/README.md

 Vim is a highly configurable text editor for fast and effective text editing.

-Vim is not designed for hold users hand, it's a tools and must be learned how to use.
+Vim is not designed for hold users hand, it's a tool and must be learned how to use.
 Vim is not a word processor.

 #### History of Vim<sup>1</sup>